amancrackpot/DL-Image-Classification-on-Covid-Chest-X-ray-Scan-/README.md

+# Image-Classification-on-Covid-Chest-X-ray-Scan
-## Simple Web App available at: https://chest-scan-classifier-web-app.herokuapp.com/
+### Simple Web App available at: https://chest-scan-classifier-web-app.herokuapp.com/
 ![demo](https://github.com/amancrackpot/ImageClassification_Covid_X_Ray_Scans/blob/main/Results/webapp.gif)

-# Image-Classification-on-Covid-Chest-X-ray-Scan
-In this I have tried to bulid a model that can classify a chest X-ray scan from under-mentioned classes:
+#### In this I have tried to bulid a model that can classify a chest X-ray scan from under-mentioned classes:
 - Normal
 - Covid
 - Viral Pneumonia